crkaide/stock-analysis/README.md

 ## Summary

 What are the advantages or disadvantages of refactoring code?

+I encountered significant difficulties refactoring this code and am proud to have come to a final result that runs correctly after extensive research as well as trial and error.
+Although I'm happy with the reformatted code, it's not ideal and not what I would hope to produce in a real-world setting.
+The primary drawback of the reformatted code--and the one I tried so hard to overcome--is the hard-coding of the ticker array.
+In this code, the elements of the array are explicitly defined after it's defined.
+The following arguments refer back to this hard-coded array to link volumes and returns to the proper index.
+The potential problem arises if this macro is run on a data set with an index list that differs from the defined array.
+Ideally, the tickerIndex variable would iterate over Cells(i, 1) from 2 To RowCount, return an unduplicated list of tickers based on those values, define those tickers as a dynamic array, and use that as the tickerIndex.
+I made extensive attempts to accomplish this by trying to apply the ReDim statement to various combinations of the tickerIndex and output arrays, as well as creating a For loop to iterate over the values in Column A.  Hard-coding was the only successful solution.
+General advantages of refactoring code include improving its performance time (an advantage which increases with the size of the data set),

 How do these pros and cons apply to refactoring the original VBA script?